markmoxon/elite-source-code-library/versions/demo/4-reference-binaries/README.md

-# Reference binaries for the BBC Micro Elite demo
+# Reference binaries for the BBC Micro Elite demonstration disc

-This folder contains the binaries from the BBC Micro Elite demo disc.
+This folder contains the binaries from the BBC Micro Elite demonstration disc disc.

 * [demo](demo) contains the binaries from the Elite disc on Stairway to Hell